Last Updated: July 1, 2024

 Other Work and Philanthropy

-In April 2016, Simon & Schuster published Knight's memoir, "Shoe Dog".
-Knight has given more than $1 billion to charity, including a $500 million donation to the University of Oregon Health & Science cancer center; $400 million to Stanford University to start the Rhodes Scholarship-inspired Knight-Hennessy Scholars graduate-level education program; and $105 million to the Standford Graduate School of Business.
+In April 2016, Simon & Schuster published Knight's memoir, "Shoe Dog."
+Phil has given more than $1 billion to charity, including a $500 million donation to the University of Oregon Health & Science cancer center, $400 million to Stanford University to start the Rhodes Scholarship-inspired Knight-Hennessy Scholars graduate-level education program, and $105 million to the Standford Graduate School of Business.

 Personal Life

-In 1963, Phil Knight married Penelope "Penny" Parks and they had three grown children, Matthew, Travis, and Christina.
+In 1963, Phil married Penelope "Penny" Parks, and they welcomed three grown children, Matthew, Travis, and Christina.
 The couple had first met while he was working at Portland State University.
 In 2004, Matthew unfortunately passed away while scuba diving in El Salvador due to an undetected congenital heart defect.
-Phil and his wife Penelope now live in Beaverton, Oregon.
-Phil and Penny, have been long time contributors and supporters for the University of Oregon athletic fund and have been honored by many times over by the school.
+Phil and his wife, Penelope, now live in Beaverton, Oregon.
+Phil and Penny have been long-time contributors and supporters of the University of Oregon athletic fund and have been honored many times over by the school.
 The school even named the library after his mother and his father's name appears on the law school, and the Matthew Knight Arena was named in honor of their late son in 2011.
-Because of all the contributions Phil Knight has given to sports, he was inducted in the Oregon Sports Hall of Fame.
+Because of all the contributions Phil Knight has given to sports, he was inducted into the Oregon Sports Hall of Fame.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.